Ferrari F80

 The Ferrari F80 (Type F250) is a limited production mid-engine, hybrid sports car built by the Italian automobile manufacturer Ferrari.
-Designed and named to commemorate the 80th anniversary of the company, it serves as a successor to the LaFerrari.
+Designed and named to commemorate the 80th anniversary of the company, it serves as Ferrari's flagship vehicle, and a successor to LaFerrari.

+The Ferrari F80 was revealed on 17 October 2024, at an event with production started in 2025.

 Design

 The design of the F80 was inspired by the F40, which commemorated Ferrari's 40th anniversary, and the Ferrari Daytona SP3.
-Certain style elements, specifically the black band on the bonnet, were inspired by the Ferrari 365 GTB/4 Daytona, similar to the Ferrari 12Cilindri.
+Certain styling elements, specifically the black band on the bonnet, were inspired by the Ferrari 365 GTB/4 Daytona, similar to the Ferrari 12Cilindri.